geodynamics/aspect/cookbooks/initial_conditions_continental_rift/doc/initial_conditions_continental_rift.md

 lithospheric thicknesses can also be prescribed.
 In the above snippet, these are specified as polygons (multiple polygons are allowed) with their own layer thicknesses.
-The transition from reference lithosphere to polgyon lithosphere is implemented as a hyperbolic tangent with a centre point and a half-width.
+The transition from reference lithosphere to polygon lithosphere is implemented as a hyperbolic tangent with a centre point and a half-width.